OleHolmNielsen/Moin2Sphinx/README.md

 ------------------------------------------------------------------------------

-Installing the [sphinx-new-tab-link][15] project in the virtual environment will open external links in new tabs of the browser in Sphinx HTML documents:
+Installing the [sphinx-new-tab-link][15] project in the virtual environment will open external links in new tabs of the browser in [Sphinx][2] HTML documents:
 ```
 pip3 install sphinx-new-tab-link
 ```